Quantum clock and Newtonian time

-The notion of a quantum clock introduced here does not directly concern quantum devices that can be used to estimate Newtonian time, nor the accuracy limits of such devices, for which there is an extended literature \cite{BH0, Oppenheim, Renner, Huber, Mitchison}.
-Rather, we focus on (a) the question on what is ``time'' in quantum mechanics, which we regard as a weighted count of the system-environment interaction, and (b) how Newtonian time can arise from this counting device.
-Although our model is based on an underlying unitary evolution, the dynamics of the state is not time-reversal symmetric in a quantum clock model.
+The notion of a quantum clock introduced here does not directly concern quantum devices that can be used to estimate Newtonian time, nor the accuracy limits of such devices, for which there is an extended literature \cite{BH0,Oppenheim,Renner,Huber,Mitchison}.
+Rather, we focus on (a) the question on what is `time' in quantum mechanics, which we regard as a weighted count of the system-environment interaction, and (b) how Newtonian time can arise from this counting device.
+Although our model is based on an underlying unitary evolution, the dynamics of the physical state is not time-reversal symmetric under Newtonian time.
 In our picture the fundamental breakdown in the unitarity of the evolution of the density matrix arises when we average over the statistics of the random clock.

 A natural question to ask concerning any model for a quantum clock is whether it is consistent with the observed accuracy of atomic clocks.
 We find that the known accuracy of atomic clocks gives rise to a lower bound on the parameter $\kappa$.
-Taking the case of a ${^{133} \rm Cs^+}$ ion as an example, we show that $\kappa> 10^{19}$ Hz is sufficient to ensure the model remains consistent with empirical observation.
+Taking the case of a ${^{133} \rm Cs^+}$ ion as an example, we show that $\kappa>10^{19}$ Hz is sufficient to ensure the model remains consistent with empirical observation.
 This bound on $\kappa$ can be made tighter by several orders of magnitude with an atomic clock of higher precision; however, it remains some twenty orders of magnitude smaller than Planck's frequency of $10^{43}$ Hz.
-Hence the Newtonian time can be replaced by a quantum clock with tick sizes ranging far away from the Planck scale.
+Hence the Newtonian time can be replaced by a quantum clock for which both the tick sizes and their frequencies of occurrence range far away from the Planck scale.
 We conclude by arguing that the observation of small errors in atomic clocks would indicate that our approach might be a viable alternative to standard quantum theory equipped with the usual background Newtonian time.